getify/You-Dont-Know-JS/get-started/ch2.md

 Behavior (methods) can only be called on instances (not the classes themselves), such as `mathNotes.addPage(..)` and `page.print()`.

-The `class` mechanism allows packaging data (`text` and `pages`) to be organized together with their behaviors (`addPage(..)`, `print()`).
+The `class` mechanism allows packaging data (`text` and `pages`) to be organized together with their behaviors (e.g., `addPage(..)` and `print()`).
 The same program could have been built without any `class` definitions, but it would likely have been much less organized, harder to read and reason about, and more susceptible to bugs and subpar maintenance.

 #### Class Inheritance